sotnir/git-course/_episodes/02-history.md

 Git automatically assigns an identifier (e.g. 4dd7f5) to each commit made to the repository
---- we refer to this as *COMMITID* in the code blocks below.
+--- we refer to this as *COMMITID* ("Commit ID", not a typo!) in the code blocks below.
 In order to see the changes made between any earlier commit and our current version, we can use  `git diff` followed by the commit identifier of the earlier commit: